 Creating an endowed fund allows you to establish long-term support for Corvallis Public Schools through an immediate gift or by bequest.
 You may create a new fund or contribute to an existing endowment.
-We require a minimum gift of $20,000.00 to create a new fund; however this can be built over a period of up to four years.
+We require a minimum gift of $20,000.00 to create a new fund.
+This can be built over a period of up to four years.
 If you would like to discuss endowed funds, please contact us at 541-757-5857.
 Information about scholarship funds is available here.

 Better World Endowment for Equity and Inclusion